RidhwanS/ripwan-discord-bot/README.md

 The bot will send out campaign information located in campInfo.txt

 ### !gitgud
-The bot will post one of 6 fellows telling people to gitgud
+The bot will post one of 6 people telling people to gitgud

 ### !8ball <some text>
 The bot will send out a prediction from the 8ball options about <some text>